808 Royal Avenue

 This development is a beautiful opportunity to narrow the vehicular part of Eighth Street to two lanes.
 No parking.
 Traffic patterns in this part of the street allow that even with busses mixed to general traffic.
 This redesign of the street would allow to accommodate a zigzagging climbing route for the future AAA cycling route, which is, in fact, proposed for this part of Eighth Street.
 Otherwise, the straight cycling tracks on the sides of the street cannot be considered as AAA, as it is too steep.
 Is there still a chance to coordinate such a great public benefit with this development?

-Aquaro asked 11 months ago
+Aquaro asked over 1 year ago

 Thank you for taking the time to provide feedback on this proposal.
 This application will be required to comply with the Downtown Transportation Plan (DTP), which characterizes Eighth Street as a Complete Street.
 The DTP directs future work to redesign the roadway to provide space for walking, transit, and cycling, and to right size the roadway for expected low motor vehicle volume.
 Consistent with the expectations of the DTP and the All Ages and Abilities Active Transportation Plan, the application proposes an expanded sidewalk, protected bike lane, and boulevard area.
 A parking lane is not proposed.
 This component of the project is currently under review and would be finalized prior to formal Council consideration of the project.